2021-08-31 16:42:06 • ID: 2265

 Reflections about the Reality of the Ferrassie-Mousterian

-This is a large (10x7 cm) flat Levallois double convex scraper, with rather carless simple retouches on the margins of the dorsal side (Figure 1 and 2).
-The Bulb of Percussion has been removed by some truncations on the proximal ventral side by hard hammer technique (Figure 3).
+Figure 1: This is a large (10x7 cm) flat Levallois double convex scraper, with rather carless simple retouches on the margins of the dorsal side (Figure 1 and 2).
+The Bulb of Percussion has been removed by some truncations on the proximal ventral side by hard hammer technique (Figure 3 and 4).

 The scraper was found at La Ferrassie and is made from banded Bergeracois Flint - very appealing for a modern Homo sapiens.
 Whether this also applies to Neanderthals remains unexplained, although they certainly appreciated the quality of the raw material.